kondasMajid/WebStartup/README.md

 ## Project Structure

-The project structure includes the following directories and files:
+The project structure will includes the following directories and files after generated:
 - **src**: Contains the main script file  `index.js` .
 - **public**: Contains  `index.html`  and  `style.css`  files for the web server.